Which Scandinavian languages should I learn?

 - Continental Scandinavian (Swedish, Danish, and Norwegian).

-While Finland is politically, culturally, and geographically affiliated with the Scandinavia region, Finnish is an entirely different language and part of the Finno-Ugric group.
+Although Finland is politically, culturally, and geographically affiliated with the Scandinavian region, Finnish is an entirely distinct language and belongs to the Finno-Ugric language family.

-That means Finish is more related to Uralic, such as Hungarian or Estonian, than neighbor Swedish or North Germanic.
+This indicates that Finish is more closely related to Uralic languages, such as Hungarian or Estonian, than to neighboring Swedish or North Germanic.

 1. Swedish

-It is also the official and working language of the European Union and Nordic Council, respectively.
+It is also the official and working language of the European Union and the Nordic Council, respectively.

-These are South Swedish (Skåne), Götaland, Svealand, Norrland, Finland Swedish, and Gotland.
+These are the South Swedish (Skåne), Götaland, Svealand, Norrland, Finnish Swedish, and Gotland regions.

-The Swedish spoken today comes from the different dialects expressed in other parts of Sweden.
+The Swedish spoken today derives from the dialects spoken in other parts of Sweden.
 After the 19th century, Standard Swedish (standard Svenska) prevailed throughout the country.

-Different dialects are still spoken in the various regions of Sweden.
+Various dialects are still spoken across Sweden.
 However, usage has declined over the years.

-Roek Runestone is the oldest Swedish inscription in stone.
+The Roek Runestone is the oldest Swedish stone inscription.

-It dates back to about 800 CE during Vikings, and therefore, it marks the beginning of the history of Swedish literature.
+It dates to approximately 800 CE, during the Viking period, and thus marks the beginning of Swedish literature.

 2. Icelandic

-Icelandic is the official language of Iceland, with an estimated 350,000 speakers worldwide.
+Icelandic is the official language of Iceland and is estimated to have 350,000 speakers worldwide.
 However, due to isolation, extreme weather, and distance, Icelandic has remained an insular language.

 It had changed very little from when the country was settled in the ninth century.

 Generally, Icelandic does not adopt foreign words, opting to coin new ones.
-Most Icelandic speak good English, and the economy is relatively small.
+Most Icelanders speak good English, and the economy is relatively small.

 There is no reason to learn unless you plan to immigrate to Reykjavik or any other part of Iceland.

 If you want to travel, there is no need to worry about Icelandic.
-English is spoken every day and well-spoken everywhere in the country.
+English is spoken every day and is well pronounced throughout the country.

 3. Faroese